Request a Consultation.

 One important item we want you to remember about your brand is that it’s not going to be for everybody.
 The goal of advertising is to get people to feel something about your brand.
 You have to make sure you are targeting the right people who want to feel that feeling you’re trying to achieve.
 The Toyota Prius crowd isn’t going to be impressed by the new gas-guzzling SUV ad and that’s okay!
 Those messages will be received by different people and the ads will strike a chord in those who for whom it is intended.

 Define your audience.
 Put in the research.
 Know your target.
 Know how they communicate.
-To connect with your audience, you have to know them first and communicate to them in a way that they’ll listen.
+To connect with your audience, you have to know them first and communicate with them in a way that they’ll listen.

 Next, consider your business goals and ask yourself what your brand is trying to achieve.
-You can’t expect others to get on board with you if you’re not onboard yourself.
+You can’t expect others to get on board with you if you’re not on board yourself.

 If someone asked you in 15 seconds to define your company, what would you say?
 An elevator speech is a must for any company.
 You should be able to explain the main points, differentiators, and benefits of your business in the time it takes you to switch floors.
 This is a good starting place to find your voice, persona, and identity.
 Once you have this down and your audience is clear, you can begin to develop your company story.
 Again, you will need to put in the research.